loaizasteven/dorie/README.md

 - Infernce API with FASTAPI
     - Handle business usecase for confused intend
 - Out of scope intent re-training
+- Manually fix some intents in train/test
+- Consider using an agent workflow or a secondary pass for a evaultor "agent" to rank/fix the synthetic intents

 ## Project Structure
 The project is organized as follows: